sumanthst24/DS_python/README.md

 # Linked_List_python
-This repository consists of implementation of linked lists in python
+This repository consists of implementation of data structures in python